-Climate Ride NYC-DC: The ride begins with a pedal through the heart of Manhattan to a ferry that will carry us off the island and across New York Harbor.
-From there we travel along country roads passing through Princeton, crossing the Susquehanna River, and into Pennsylvania Amish Country.
+Climate Ride NYC-DC: The ride begins in the heart of New York City to the tip of Manhattan where a ferry that will carry us off the island and across New York Harbor to New Jersey.
+From there we travel along country roads passing through Princeton, near valley Forge, into Pennsylvania Amish Country, crossing the Susquehanna River into Maryland Horse Country.
 After a day of pedaling past farms and silos, we reach Maryland horse country.
 On the fifth day, riders cycle past the iconic Washington Monument to arrive at the U.S. Capitol.
 A highlight of the ride is that Climate Ride arranges appointments for every rider to personally meet with her/his Congressional representative.
-It makes a big impression to pedal 300 miles to meet your senator.
+It makes a big impression to pedal 300 miles to meet your Member of Congress.

-Climate Ride California: The California ride begins in San Francisco where we ride across the scenic Golden Gate Bridge to Marin County.
-From there we travel along the coast, soaking in expansive ocean views and coastal bluffs before turning east toward Petaluma.
-Riders cross several coastal ranges to the top of the famed Napa Valley, considered some of the best cycling in the US.
-The final day is an exciting ride across California’s Central Valley to the Golden State’s Capitol in Sacramento.
+Climate Ride California Wine Country: The California Wine Country ride begins in San Francisco where we ride across the scenic Golden Gate Bridge to Marin County.
+From there we travel through quaint Marin cities and the bucolic Nicasio Valley before turning East toward Petaluma.
+Riders pedal north from here through pastures and rolling hills into Sonoma County for a picnic lunch right on the Russian River near Healdsburg.
+Continuing on, the scenic Alexander Valley wine growing region awaits before pedaling up the final hill to the top of the famed Napa Valley, considered some of the best cycling in the US.
+The final day is an exciting ride across California’s Central Valley, with a stop into bike-friendly Davis and the US Bicycling Hall of Fame, to the Golden State’s Capitol in Sacramento.

 Climate Hike: On Climate Hike Glacier National Park, we spend five days hiking the iconic trails on the 'Crown of the Continent'.
 We witness majestic 500-year old cedar forests under threat of wildfires and glaciers in fast retreat.
 Over five days of hiking, participants build up stamina for an epic 15-mile journey across the park — traversing aretes and high alpine mountain passes.
 Professional Glacier Guides will accompany us on each day to teach us about Glacier's unique ecosystem, so we can bring this knowledge home to our communities.

-Independent Climate Challenge: So you’re itching to do something meaningful for the future of the planet, but every time there’s a Climate Ride event, something stands in your way.
+Independent Challenges: So you’re itching to do something meaningful for the future of the planet, but every time there’s a Climate Ride event, something stands in your way.
 Never fear!
-Introducing our latest endeavor – Independent Climate Challenges – a new way to raise money and awareness of your favorite Climate Ride beneficiaries.
+Introducing our latest endeavor – Independent Challenges – a new way to raise money and awareness of your favorite Climate Ride beneficiaries.